-Our primary customers are government agencies at the federal and state level and, to a lesser extent, at the county and municipal level.
-In the United States, while certain of our direct customers may be state governments, a significant amount of our revenue from states is ultimately provided by the federal government in the form of cost sharing arrangements with the states, such as is the case with Medcaid programs.
-In fiscal 2010, approximately 59% of our total revenue was derived from state and local government agencies whose programs received significant federal funding, 27% from foreign government agencies, 9% from U.S.-based federal government agencies, and 5% from other sources (such as municipal or commercial customers).
+Our primary customers are government agencies, with the majority at the federal, provincial and state level and, to a lesser extent, some at the county and municipal level.
+In the United States, when our direct customers are state governments, a significant amount of our revenue is ultimately provided by the U.S. federal government in the form of cost sharing arrangements with the states, such as is the case with Medicaid programs.
+In fiscal 2011, approximately 55% of our total revenue was derived from state and local government agencies whose programs received significant federal funding, 32% from foreign government agencies, 9% from U.S.-based federal government agencies, and 4% from other sources (such as municipal or commercial customers).

-For the year ended September 30, 2010, we derived approximately 12% and 18% of our consolidated revenue from contracts with the States of California and Texas, respectively, and 16% of our consolidated revenue from the Government of Australia.
+For the year ended September 30, 2011, we derived approximately 16% and 11% of our consolidated revenue from contracts with the States of Texas and California, respectively, and 19% of our consolidated revenue from the Government of Australia.
+Revenue from California and Texas is principally in our Health Services Segment; revenue from Australia is principally within our Human Services Segment.

-We typically contract with government clients under four primary contract types including performance based, cost plus, fixed fee for service, and time and materials.
-For the year ended September 30, 2010, 47% of our contracts were performance based, 29% were cost plus, 21% were fixed fee for service, and 3% were time and materials.
+We typically contract with government clients under four primary contract types: performance based, cost plus, fixed fee for service, and time and materials.
+For the year ended September 30, 2011, 50% of our contracts were performance based, 24% were cost plus, 22% were fixed fee for service, and 4% were time and materials.

-Generally, the relationships with our clients are long-term multi-year contracts, subject to option years and periodic rebids.
+Generally, the relationships with our clients are long-term, multi-year contracts, subject to option years and periodic rebids.
 See below under "Backlog" for more details.